Sharath424/Spring-Boot-2.7.8/README.md

 * Core and Beans: These modules provide IOC and Dependency Injection features.

-* Context: This module supports internationalization  EJB, JMS, Basic Remoting.
+* Context: This module supports the internationalization  EJB, JMS, Basic Remoting.

 * Expression Language:  It is an extension to the EL defined in JSP.
 It provides support to setting and getting property values, method invocation, accessing collections and indexers, named variables, logical and arithmetic operators, retrieval of objects by name etc.
 </div>